razzikz/SiriusAI/README.md

 # Back-End

 Principle of calculation of exit time and human position:
-  If the number of all classes () is the same, the counting formula is as follows:
+  If the number of all classes (people, body, head) is the same, the counting formula is as follows:
     **FuncP = pos + posOff**
     where:
     - pos — position people